 Cleft Team Care, Community Education and Professional Collaboration

 Saturday, November 2, 2019

 Speaker Disclosure List ›

-Mark Urata, MD, DDS, plastic/craniofacial surgeon and Stanley Miyawaki, DMD, MS, Team orthodontist have recruited a range of specialists from the Team, Dental Schools, and private practice for an alternative break out session designed to highlight dental and orthognathic surgical advances contributing to improved outcomes.
+Stanley Miyawaki, DMD, MS, Team ortho¬dontist has recruited a range of specialists from the Team, dental schools, and private practice for a breakout session highlighting dental and orthognathic surgical advances contributing to improved outcomes.

 For more information, contact us at firstname.lastname@example.org or call 310-829-8150.